Attractions guide - Tunisia - Africa

 • Let secondary stops stay secondary

-In Tunis, the strongest attraction logic usually starts with Medina of Tunis and Bardo Museum, but the real gain comes from what you pair around them.
+In Tunis, the strongest sightseeing day usually starts with Medina of Tunis and then lets the surrounding district finish the story.

 neighborhood in Tunis